dc-js/dc.js/wiki/api.md

 #### .projection(projection)
 Set custom geo projection function.
 Available [d3 geo projection functions](https://github.com/mbostock/d3/wiki/Geo-Projections).
 Default value: albersUsa.

+#### .geoJsons()
+Return all GeoJson layers currently registered with thit chart.
+The returned array is a reference to this chart's internal registration data structure without copying thus any modification to this array will also modify this chart's internal registration.

+Return:
+An array of objects containing fields {name, data, accessor}

+#### .removeGeoJson(name)
+Remove a GeoJson layer from this chart by name

+Return: chart instance

 ## <a name="data-count" href="#data-count">#</a> Data Count Widget [Concrete] < [Base Chart](#base-chart)
 Data count is a simple widget designed to display total number records in the data set vs. the number records selected